5G vs 4G: Will the network upgrade be worth it?

 5G is faster than 4G

-Although faster download and upload speeds are just one benefit of the 5G upgrade, it’s still a good place to start.
 5G is a lot faster than 4G.
 Different 5G and 4G technologies have different theoretical maximum speeds.
-We go into that more in our guide to 5G but for now, let’s stick with the real-world results tracked by the network monitoring mob Opensignal.
+We go into that more in our guide to 5G speeds but for now, let’s stick with the real-world results tracked by the network monitoring mob Open Signal.

 To be clear, these are just the average speeds experienced by the users that Opensignal has monitored.
 Even in its current state, 5G has the potential to be a lot faster.
-Our mates at WhistleOut did some boots-on-the-ground testing and managed to get over 1,000Mbps on the Telstra 5G network using an iPhone 12 Pro Max in Epping.
+Our mates at WhistleOut did some boots-on-the-ground testing and managed to get over 1,000Mbps on the Telstra 5G network using a 5G iPhone in Epping.

-To give you an idea of how much faster that is, we used flight durations to demonstrate how much time you could save by using a 5G connection.
+To give you an idea of how much faster that is, we used flight durations in the graphic below to demonstrate how much time you could save by using a 5G connection.

 Reviews.org 5G speeds versus 4G speeds